Muyodi/3rd-project/README.md

 The game is created to help italian lover users to improve their italian while having fun at the same time.

 # Key Information for the site:
-Any user of any age can access the game witout registration.
+Any user of any age can access the game with only name  registration.
 User get scores completting the game.

 # Functions: